Charte-dot/The-Tipsy-Tiger-cg/README.md

 The target User is someone:
 * Who wants to add a homemade cocktail to impress their guests.
-* Who wants to be able to modifify and control alcohol limit in each drink.
+* Who wants to be able to modify and control alcohol limit in each drink.
 * Who wants to add the personal touch to celebrations.
 * Who wants to engage with others who have the same interest in cocktails.
 * Who wants to share their own creations and recipes.